CatalinaPatel/Bootstrap/README.md

    * Sticky footer

-   * Includes and index, portfolio and contact HTML files
+   * Included and index, portfolio and contact HTML files

    * The application is functional and all links work